Tom Petty – You Don’t Know How It Feels

 “You just can’t.”
 My dad said as I finished wrapping white tape around his gargantuan knuckles, “Not until you take a hit yourself.”

-I finished, dropped the hand to grab his left, started to wrap at the edge of one of the many bruises that colored his flesh.
+I grabbed his left hand and began to wrap the bruises on it as well.
 “C’mon man, you saw to it that I got my share of lumps.”
-I got a little tighter than was necessary as I continued, “You didn’t forget.”
+I pulled a little tighter than was necessary as I continued, “You didn’t forget.”
 I finished, let that hand drop too.

 “I fucking hope not.”
 I muttered.